 - Conduct a Planning session with the team.

-- Confirm the scope/tasks, task owners and the estimates.
+- Confirm the scope/tasks, task owners, and estimates.

-- Update the tracker( allocations - planned) and review the resource allocation to make sure all the resources are used in an optimal fashion.
+- Update the tracker( allocations - planned) and review the resource allocation to ensure all the resources are used optimally.

 - Share the plan with the team to make sure there are no gaps.